-CAUTION: Use of controls or adjustments or performance of procedures other than those specified herein might result in hazardous radiation exposure.
+Use of controls or adjustments or performance of procedures other than those specified herein might result in hazardous radiation exposure.

-Opening the CD-ROM drive might result in exposure of hazardous laser radiation.
+Opening the CD-ROM drive could result in exposure to hazardous laser radiation.
 There are no serviceable parts inside the CD-ROM drive.
+Do not open.

-• Some CD-ROM drives might contain an embedded Class 3A laser diode.
+Some CD-ROM drives contain an embedded Class 3A or Class 3B laser diode.
 Note the following.